Wild Rumors about Raven

 - It’s alleged that I run a cult.
 A cult?
 Where, I’d like to know?
 Where are all the devotees looking to do anything I say?
 Because I don’t see any of them around here.
 I see my unruly friends and housemates who wouldn’t do what I say if I paid them, and my wife who certainly doesn’t do what I say, and most of the members of my church who might do what I asked if it was something important to church functioning, but if I started ordering about their personal lives would be asking, “Are you on crack?”
 My friends, when they heard this one, roared with laughter and informed me that I was a damn poor cult leader.
 “Where are your limousines?
 I don’t see any air-conditioned doghouses!”
 Yeah, yeah, yeah.

 - It’s alleged that I live on a “compound”.
 This one made my wife laugh her ass off.
-We have a tiny little three-bedroom house with peeling paint (see, a real cult leader would have the money to paint the house and the flunkies to do it) and a few outbuildings with goats, sheep, chickens, ducks, geese, rabbits, a fluffy white dog and a dignified black barn cat.
+We have a tiny little three-bedroom house with peeling paint (see, a real cult leader would have the money to paint the house and the flunkies to do it) and a few outbuildings with goats, sheep, chickens, ducks, geese, rabbits, a fluffy white dog and a dignified black cat.
 There are no walls or fences.
 You can walk right up.
 People often do.

 - It’s alleged that I have sex with all the people in my church.
-Well, my church does contain four out of the five people I mentioned above in the bit on polyamory, and it also contains two of my exes.
+Well, my church does contain four out of the six people I mentioned above in the bit on polyamory, and it also contains two of my exes.
 But aside from that, no. I’m not that good-looking.
 And we’re talking about a hundred people.
 (I have to wonder if some of these are projected wishful thinking, y’know?)

 - It’s alleged that I have brainwashed people into getting sex changes.
 Right.
 Some of these allegations did name names, and those were people who had begun pursuing sex reassignment before they’d even met me.
 So apparently I am able, through my Massive Psychic Powers, to brainwash people I don’t even know yet into sex reassignment!
 Wow!
 Think it’ll work on whoever the Republicans choose to put up as their next candidate?
 Sheesh.